serverstf/python-valve/docs/rcon.rst

 The remote console (RCON) is available in all Source Dedicated Servers and it provides a way for server operators to access and administer their servers remotely.
-The :mod:`valve.source.rcon` module provides an implementation of the RCON protocol.
+The :mod:`valve.rcon` module provides an implementation of the RCON protocol.

-RCON is a request-response TCP based protocol with a simple authentication mechanism.
+RCON is a TCP based request-response protocol with a simple authentication mechanism.
 The client initiates a connection with the server and attempts to authenticate by submitting a password.
 If authentication suceeds then the client is free to send further requests to the server in the same manner